EwShen/LLM-Literature-Review/README.md

 * Vladimir Kliuchnikov, Dmitri Maslov, and Michele Mosca: Known for their contributions to quantum circuit synthesis and optimization, their research has enhanced the practical aspects of quantum programming by making quantum circuits more efficient and accessible​.
 * Mingsheng Ying: An authority on quantum logic and program verification, Ying has contributed significantly to the formal methods for reasoning about quantum programs, ensuring correctness and reliability​.

-## Key Works
+## Key Works and Resources
 * Quipper: A Scalable Quantum Programming Language: Quipper is widely recognized for its ability to handle complex quantum computations, making it one of the most practical languages for large-scale quantum algorithms.
 It emphasizes the importance of hardware abstraction and efficient error management, which is crucial for real-world quantum applications​.
 [Quipper: A Scalable Quantum Programming Language](https://ar5iv.labs.arxiv.org/html/1304.3390)

-* Q#: Microsoft's Domain-Specific Quantum Language: Q# is designed to express quantum algorithms with a focus on integration with classical computation, emphasizing usability for developers transitioning from classical to quantum computing.
+* An introduction to Q# — Microsoft’s language for quantum computing: Q# is designed to express quantum algorithms with a focus on integration with classical computation, emphasizing usability for developers transitioning from classical to quantum computing.
+[An introduction to Q# — Microsoft’s language for quantum computing](https://medium.com/free-code-camp/an-introduction-to-q-64beaff53a00)

 * Survey of Quantum Programming Languages: History, Methods, and Tools by Donald A. Sofge provides a comprehensive overview of the historical and methodological evolution of quantum languages, highlighting the multidisciplinary nature of the field and the ongoing challenges in language design​.
 [A Survey of Quantum Programming Languages: History, Methods, and Tools](https://arxiv.org/abs/0804.1118)